Skip to content

 ESPR, Battery Regulation and CBAM Explained

-A practical guide to how ESPR, the Battery Regulation, and CBAM connect, where they differ, and what data EU manufacturers should prepare now.
+A practical guide to how ESPR, the Battery Regulation, CBAM, and CSDDD connect, where they differ, and what data EU manufacturers should prepare now.

 · 12 min read · InfoDPP

-Why These Three EU Rules Keep Getting Mixed Up
+Why These EU Rules Keep Getting Mixed Up

-Many manufacturers, importers, and compliance teams now hear the same three acronyms again and again: ESPR, Battery Regulation, and CBAM.
-They are often discussed together because all three sit inside the wider EU sustainability and product-policy landscape.
+Many manufacturers, importers, and compliance teams now hear the same acronyms again and again: ESPR, the Battery Regulation, CBAM, and increasingly CSDDD.
+They are often discussed together because they all sit inside the wider EU sustainability, supply chain, and product-policy landscape.

 But they do not do the same job.